Join us for Family and Alumni/ae Weekend 2023!

 Trustee Leader Scholar (TLS) Workshop: Empathic Communication and Resilience

-“Empathic Communication and Resilience” is the name that Paul Marienthal, dean for social action and director of the TLS Program, gives to interpersonal communication that promotes honest talk and positive connection between people.
+“Empathic Communication and Resilience” is the name that Paul Marienthal, dean for social action and director of the TLS program, gives to interpersonal communication that promotes honest talk and positive connection between people.
 Getting things right when important relationships are at stake requires specific skills and practices.
-This is a short introduction to the kind of interpersonal communication work done in the TLS program.
+This workshop is a short introduction to the kind of interpersonal communication work done in the TLS program.

 Room 213, Bertelsmann Campus Center